mlach9u/col/src/stringt/README.md

 Some functions in `basic_string` template class are influenced by locale information.
 If you want detail information, visit [setlocale](http://www.cplusplus.com/reference/clocale/setlocale/).

+* If you use Visual Studio, you do not have to worry about it.

 ### Usage

 #### Convert between ASCII and UNICODE